 People with barriers to work.

-Our Food Service and Fuel4U programs are training venues where clients receive real-world experience and improve the health of the community by providing healthy meals to charter schools and early learning centers, and complementary nutrition education to schools we partner with.
+Our Food Service program provides healthy meals to charter schools and early learning centers, and complementary nutrition education to schools we partner with.
 We also provide fresh and healthy meals during summer months in neighborhood parks, bridging the food gap while school is not in session.

 Real-world training in the food service industry, and nutritious meals to school-age children.